 Striking one-bedroom villas are 727 square feet.
 The kitchen has contemporary, dark wood cabinets, sea blue backsplash, and taupe granite countertops with stainless steel refrigerator, dishwasher, stove, and microwave.
-A granite island features two yellow leather bar stools and just opposite is booth-dining seating four.
-An adjoining living area is furnished with a dove gray sleeper sofa (also starting to show wear due to the light color) adorned with bright yellow pillows, blue leather oversized ottoman/coffee table, a sand-colored leather sleeper chair, chocolate brown occasional chair, and a bureau over which is mounted a flat-panel TV (turn on channel 20 to hear the accompanying Wishes fireworks show music).
+A granite island sits opposite booth-dining seating four.
+An adjoining living area furnished with a beige sleeper sofa is adorned with sea blue pillows, gold leather oversized ottoman/coffee table, soft blue sleeper chair, occasional chair, and bureau over which is mounted a flat-panel TV (turn on channel 20 to hear the accompanying Wishes fireworks show music).
 A sliding door leads to a balcony or patio also accessed from the bedroom.
 Off the foyer is a full-size bonus bath with a smallish corner single sink.
 You’ll also find a stacked washer/dryer in the hallway.

 One area of the marble master bath has a whirlpool tub and single sink set in a taupe granite vanity backed by a wall of shimmering glass tile; in the other is the commode and a frameless glass shower with chic hardware and splashes of glass tile.
-The only thing lacking is a makeup mirror.
-A two-bedroom suite is simply a combination of the one-bedroom and a studio at 1,080 square feet.
+A two-bedroom villa is simply a combination of the one-bedroom and a studio at 1,080 square feet.
 Some are dedicated units with the second bedroom offering two queen beds and no mini-kitchen.
 View a dedicated 2-bedroom Villa at Bay Lake Tower on the Glass Slipper Concierge YouTube channel.